mathildemrt/ada/project/README.md

 ## Abstract

 Our goal was originally to draw an identikit-picture of the different music genres and subgenres.
 The [Million song](https://labrosa.ee.columbia.edu/millionsong/) dataset provides several criteria like the duration, danceability, loudness, etc...
-We also wanted to analyze the most prolific types of music over the time and understand their evolution.
+We also wanted to analyze the most prolific types of music over time and understand their evolution.

 Since Milestone 1, our idea has evolved.
 A closer look at the dataset revealed that some information that we wanted to be part of our identikit, such as the energy and the danceability, was missing for a lot of songs in the dataset.
 Conversely, the location of the song and the date are well defined so we decided to make full use of this information.
-The goal now, would be to analyse the music genre evolution both geographically and over the time.
+The goal now, would be to analyse the music genre evolution both geographically and over time.
 The idea is to show the most popular genre in a certain region at a given year.

 The original idea of drawing the portrait of a genre has not been completly dropped but it has became a secondary concern.
 After having analysed the evolution of genre we will try to find if there is a correlation between the genre and the hotesness or familiarity of the artist.